Backstage (publication): Safety and vetting

+These policies claim to create a safer environment for talent engaging with casting opportunities on the platform.

+Print magazine and online content

+While Backstage has become increasingly known for its digital casting platform and tools, it continues to publish a print magazine six times a year.
+The magazine has featured interviews with A-list entertainment professionals like Issa Rae, Angelina Jolie, Viola Davis, and Simu Liu, alongside working actors across film, television, and theater.
+It also includes industry insights, audition tips, and a curated selection of casting calls.

+Backstage also maintains a large editorial content presence on Backstage.com, regularly publishing a wide variety of original articles and videos.
+Content includes interviews with industry professionals, career advice for performers, how-to guides, and casting insights, making it a widely referenced resource among actors and creatives.

+In 2017, Backstage debuted the biweekly podcast series In the Envelope: The Actor’s Podcast, which features in-depth conversations with actors and creators, exploring the creative process, offering industry insights and advice, and sharing personal stories of success and failure.
+Guests have included Jessica Lange, Nicole Kidman, Javier Bardem, Daniel Craig, Nicolas Cage, Hugh Jackman, and Michael Keaton.

 Events

 From 1992 to 2012, Backstage produced annual Actorfest trade shows, entertainment-industry networking events held in various cities.
 Past Actorfest events took place in New York City, Los Angeles, Philadelphia, and Detroit.
 Other Backstage events in the past included the annual Backstage Garland Awards (previously known as the Drama-Logue Award) honoring the California theatre scene; the annual Bistro Awards honoring the cabaret industry, especially NYC-based cabaret; and the bi-coastal An Evening With ... series that combined film screenings with Q&A sessions featuring key actors and directors from each film being shown.

 Additionally, Backstage hosted classes, workshops, and networking events through its Backstage University brand, and sponsors numerous events and panels for talent working in the fields of film, television, commercials, radio/voice-overs, theatre, dance, modeling, and club talent (comedians, singers, etc.).
 Its "Successful Actor" panel series was done in partnership with the American Academy of Dramatic Arts.